north carolina, usa

 Findings & outcomes

-The pilot program was successful, leading to a second phase and expansion with three new cities.
+The Music Friendly Communities pilot program was successful, leading to a second phase and expansion with three new cities in 2024 and six in 2025.
 As a result of the project, a permanent program, the Come Hear NC Communities program, was established.
 To further develop the program, Sound Diplomacy was appointed to work with three additional cities over one year and support the development of a state-wide music office.

 In 2024, announced by Governor Roy Cooper at the Make Music Day event, North Carolina is extending its commitment to music and creative economies through the establishment of the North Carolina Music Office.
 This new office will promote and celebrate North Carolina’s music, whilst expanding on its music-based programming, resources, and research, across the state.

-We are proud to have contributed to the music strategy of this initiative and to have raised awareness of the state’s vibrant musical heritage and culture.
+We are proud to have contributed to these initiatives and to have raised awareness of the state’s vibrant musical heritage and culture.
 Sound Diplomacy is excited for our continued work with N.C.
 Department of Natural and Cultural Resources.

 Previous